-Infant mortality rates in Waitemata were lower than New Zealand as a whole at 2.3, compared with the national rate of 4.7 per 1,000 live births in 2012.
-Nationally, infant mortality rates were higher for Maori and Pacific people (5.7 and 6.9 per 1000 live births), than for Asian and European/Other ethnic groups (2.9 and 4.1 per 1,000 live births).
-For Waitemata, the rates for Maori and Pacific in 2012 (2.0 and 2.2 per 1000 live births) were lower than for European/Other (3.2) but higher than Asian rates (0.5 per 1000, live births).
-The rate of sudden unexpected death in infancy (SUDI) at

-0.4 per 1,000 live births is lower than the national average of 0.9 per 1,000 live births.
+Infant mortality rates in Waitematā were lower than New Zealand as a whole at 2.7, compared with the national rate of 4.3 per 1,000 live births in 2015.

+Nationally, infant mortality rates were higher for Māori and Pacific people (4.9 and 7.1 per 1000 live births), than for Asian and European/Other ethnic groups (4.3 and 3.2 per 1,000 live births).
+For Waitematā, the rates for Māori and Pacific in 2015 (2.7 and 2.3 per 1000 live births) were lower than for Asian (4.7) but higher than European/Other rates (1.7 per 1000, live births).
+The rate of sudden unexpected death in infancy (SUDI) at 0.2 per 1,000 live births is lower than the national average of 0.7 per 1,000 live births in 2011-15.

+Figure 6.3.2.1:

-Figure 6.3.2.1: Trend in infant mortality rate per 1,000 live births, 1996-2011
+Trend in infant mortality rate per 1,000 live births,

+1996-2015

-The death of a child under 14, after the first month of life, is a rare event and accounts for on average 20 deaths a year in Waitemata, almost half being aged under one year.
+The death of a child under 14, after the first month of life, is a rare event and accounts for on average 20 deaths a year in Waitematā, almost half being aged under one year.
 The most common causes of death in infants were perinatal (the period immediately before and after birth) conditions, congenital anomalies and sudden infant death syndrome (SIDS).
 In children older than one year, the most common causes were injury, cancers and congenital anomalies.

-Figure 6.3.2.2: Numbers of deaths amongst Waitemata children aged 0-14 years, 2009-11
+Figure 6.3.2.2: Numbers of deaths amongst Waitematā children aged 0-14 years, 2009-11

 In New Zealand we have some of the highest rates of rheumatic fever of any developed country, particularly amongst Māori and Pacific children.
-The incidence of rheumatic fever in Waitemata is 2.3 per 100,000 population, one of the lowest in the country, compared with 4.1 per 100,000 population nationally.
+The incidence of rheumatic fever in Waitematā is 2.3 per 100,000 population, one of the lowest in the country, compared with 4.1 per 100,000 population nationally.

-There were 119 admissions to hospital each year for every 1,000 Waitemata children aged 0-14 years for medical or surgical reasons.
+There were 119 admissions to hospital each year for every 1,000 Waitematā children aged 0-14 years for medical or surgical reasons.
 The most common acute admissions were for injuries (from all causes), gastroenteritis, asthma, viral infections, respiratory infections and skin infections.
 Admissions for infectious disease, skin infections and respiratory infections have all increased over the last 10 years.
 The most common waiting list admissions were for ear-nose-throat (ENT) infections and dental conditions.
-Henderson - Massey and Waitakere Ranges have higher avoidable hospitalisation rates than the rest of Waitemata DHB boards for those aged under 5 years.
+Henderson - Massey and Waitakere Ranges have higher avoidable hospitalisation rates than the rest of Waitematā DHB boards for those aged under 5 years.
 In 2012/13, there were 16 admissions per 100,000 population aged 0-14 for injuries resulting from domestic assault, neglect or maltreatment of children.